Bob8259/KotlinAutomation/README.md

 ## 2. Executing the Class with Root Access

-To run this class on a **rooted Android device**, build an APK and place it in your device storage.
+To run this class on a **rooted Android device**, build this APK and place it in your device storage.
 Then, use `app_process` to execute it.
 You can use **libsu** or simply `"su -c"`.

+- The path `/sdcard/10.apk` is where you should place your APK file.
+- `'com.coc.zkq'` is the package name (modify it if necessary).
+- `'MultiSwipeSimulator'` is the class name.
+- The following numbers are just example parameters.

+- Example command:
 ```kotlin
 fun runAppProcessAsRoot() {
     try {